Hope-Alemayehu/Hope-Alemayehu/README.md

 # Hi there! 👋
-I'm **Hope Alemayehu**, a quantum software developer and backend engineer exploring the intersection of computation and physics.
+I'm **Hope Alemayehu**, a quantum software developer exploring the intersection of computation and physics.

 ## 🔧 Technologies I Work With
 `Python` • `Go` • `C++` • `Rust (learning)`